Baltimore Crew: Rule of the Corbi brothers

 In the spring of 1923, Patsy Corbi was sentenced to life imprisonment for the murder of local barber Frank Naples, a reputed Camorra member.
 Antonio "Tony" Corbi went into hiding in 1923, and reportedly traveled to Mexico and Italy, attempting to evade charges for the murder of Belle Lemons.
 He did not resurface publicly until the 1930s in Youngstown Ohio where he ran the Yo Hio Social Club.

 Under Gambino leadership

 In 1966, Lou Morici stepped down from the role of capo due to ill health.
 During this time, the crew was put under the management of the then-capo Joseph N. Gallo.
 Frank Corbi assumed the position of acting leader of the Baltimore operation, reporting directly to Gallo.
 Eventually, Corbi was promoted to official captain of the outfit.

-By the 1980s most of the membership had died or retired, and with Corbi in his 80s and inactive, the regime became extinct.
+By the 1980s most of the known membership had died or retired.